 Sharon was also, of course, throughout his life widely criticized, often harshly so.
 Indeed, few recent politicians have been as ferociously assailed by so many.
 The opprobrium directed his way was sometimes fair, but just as often based on lies, and notable for its sputtering venom, which at times bordered on the unhinged.

 The hatred came from both inside and outside Israel.
 Certainly, the Israeli Left despised Sharon early and often.
-To them, he was both a political and aesthetic nightmare: Patron of the settlements the Labor party had initiated, traitor to the Labor establishment of which he was once a fixture, private landowner and capitalist, and a partisan of military force, he seemed the personification of the new, post-utopian Israel less focused on the kibbutznik dream of collectivism, rooted more in the survival of the Jewish State in the modern Middle East.
+To them, he was both a political and aesthetic nightmare: Patron of the settlements the Labor party had initiated, traitor to the Labor establishment of which he was once a fixture, private landowner and capitalist, and a partisan of military force, he seemed the personification of the new, post-utopian Israel less focused on the kibbutznik dream of collectivism and rooted more in the survival of the Jewish state in the modern Middle East.
 Even his enormous girth appeared to indicate a man of vast and vulgar appetites, indifferent to the ideas of austerity and equality that had defined Israel’s early years.
 It was only at the end of Sharon’s career, when his more moderate image and dovish withdrawal from Gaza forced a reconsideration, that the ire finally subsided.

 But this also constituted some of his appeal to Israeli voters.
 Indeed, Sharon seemed, at times, to be Israel’s iron wall, absorbing the entire world’s loathing on his country’s behalf; bearing it all without complaint, noting only that the thing he most feared was sinat hinam, the “baseless hatred” that the Sages claimed destroyed the Second Temple.
 “The whole world is against us,” Israelis often say, and they could not help noticing that, more than anyone else, it was against Sharon.
 He was hated, in effect, for all of us.

 At this moment, however, it is difficult to think of anything other than the missed opportunity his passing represents.
-At the time of his stroke in early 2006, Sharon was headed for another landslide victory as leader of his own Kadima party.
+At the time of his stroke in early 2006, Sharon was headed for another landslide victory as leader of Kadima.
 He had already carried out the withdrawal from Gaza, and there were indications that another withdrawal from portions of the West Bank was in the works.
 He had divested himself of the far-Right and pro-settlement elements in the Likud, and his enormous electoral support ensured that he was beholden to very few.

 What he could have accomplished had he remained with us is painful to contemplate.
 He could well have completed the political realignment that began with his election, and forged a new consensus behind the kind of powerful centrist party Israelis have long sought to create without success.
 It seemed at the time that Sharon was indeed Israel’s De Gaulle, and something like that other aging general’s Gaullist movement—a synthesis of the best elements of both Left and Right—might be in the offing.
 But it was not to be.